whoisraibolt/Tensorflow-With-Own-Data/README.md

 You can install missing dependencies with [pip](https://pip.pypa.io/en/stable/ "pip").
 And install TensorFlow via [TensorFlow](https://www.tensorflow.org/install/ "TensorFlow") link.

-# Required directory structure needed to create your own dataset:
+# Required directory structure needed to create your own dataset

 ![Required directory structure needed to create your own dataset](https://raw.githubusercontent.com/whoisraibolt/Tensorflow-With-Own-Data/master/000.png)

 dataset.zip contains pictures and .txt files which contains picture's path and labels.

-# The directory structure for our project:
+# The directory structure for our project

 We created a dateP module to keep our code organized, and inside the dateP module we created dateP.py which provides a method for reading images and labels, then write them both in the .pkl file.